ten

 Next, we played Sirius by The Alan Parsons Project.
 This track starts with synthesizer sounds in the left channel, while the bass is on the right.
 As the song progresses, the bass moves to the center of the soundstage.
 The XS-W124GS did a commendable job of tracking the bass without introducing harmonic distortion that would pull the bass image toward the driver.
 This accuracy speaks to the quality of the subwoofer’s design.

 We finished the listening session with Psycho Killer by the Talking Heads and Them Changes by Thundercat.
 In these tracks, we focused on the dynamics of Tina Weymouth’s bass guitar, Chris Frantz’s drums, and Stephen Lee Bruner’s (Thundercat) bass playing.
 While the XS-W124GS’s high-Q design added some overhang to the upper bass notes, it didn’t muddy the sound to the point where the notes blended together.
-In fact, it handled the midbass frequencies near the crossover point exceptionally well.
+In fact, it handled the midbass frequencies near the crossover point well.
 The subwoofer also avoided the pitfalls of some high-mass cone designs, which often struggle with midbass reproduction.
 Interestingly, we noted that the first significant cone break-up (resonance) occurred above 1 kHz, which is quite impressive.

 Final Thoughts on the Sony XS-W124GS 12-inch Car Audio Subwoofer